glaucocustodio/sequra-challenge/README.md

 Invalid and duplicate records are ignored.
 You can try importing the same file twice, nothing will be imported in the second attempt since [insert_all](https://apidock.com/rails/v6.0.0/ActiveRecord/Persistence/ClassMethods/insert_all) is used.

-The seeds file also process all disbursements and monthly fees.
+The seeds file also processes all disbursements and monthly fees.

 ### Recurring jobs